Sarathi7777/EV-User-Intelligence-Recommendation-Platform/SNOWFLAKE_INTEGRATION.md

-# 🚗 EV Platform - Snowflake Integration Guide
+# 🚗 EV User Intelligence - Snowflake Integration Guide

 This guide explains how to connect your EV User Intelligence & Recommendation Platform to Snowflake and fetch real charging station data from the Open Charge Map API.